 Soil Research Cluster Laboratory

-The Soil Research Cluster Laboratory (SRCL) in the Department of Ecosystem Science and Management (ESM) at The Pennsylvania State University (PSU) is a multi-function, multi-user analytical laboratory that provides common and cutting edge analytical instrumentation in the areas of soil chemistry and biochemistry, soil fertility and nutrient cycling, soil physics, pedology, and hydropedology.
+The Soil Research Cluster Laboratory (SRCL), housed in the Department of Ecosystem Science and Management (ESM), College of Agricultural Sciences at The Pennsylvania State University (PSU), is a multi-function, multi-user analytical laboratory that provides common and cutting edge analytical instrumentation in the areas of soil chemistry and biochemistry, soil fertility and nutrient cycling, soil physics, pedology, and hydropedology.
 The SRCL was established to provide students, faculty and staff access to instrumentation and equipment that may not be available in individual laboratories and that find common use by several research groups.
 The SRCL analytical instruments and research methods and procedures are not limited to soil; they also have been employed in the analysis of plant and animal extracts and digests; water and waste water; biosolids; and geologic and synthetic materials.

-Oversight of the Soil Research Cluster Laboratory is provided by a faculty committee appointed by the Department head.
-Dr. Ephraim Govere is the manager of the laboratory and is responsible for the daily operations of the laboratory.
+Oversight of the Soil Research Cluster Laboratory is provided by the Department head.
+Dr. Ephraim Muchada Govere is the Director of the laboratory and is responsible for the strategic planning and daily operations of the laboratory.
 Dr. Govere also serves as the resource person and provides training and assistance to people seeking appropriate procedures for instrumental analysis and operation.

 The mission of the SRCL is to provide access to reliable, high quality, and efficient research analytical instrumentation for the measurement of physical, chemical, biochemical, pedological and hydropedological characteristics of soils.
 The SRCL is therefore designed primarily to serve faculty members, their graduate students, postdocs, technicians, and their research collaborators.
 Furthermore, the SRCL contributes to excellence in graduate and undergraduate teaching by providing students with hands-on learning experience and advanced training through identified instrumentation based courses.
 Its mission is to give our researchers the edge to accomplish their research objectives and to compete with international researchers.